 Leaving a gift doesn’t have to be complicated.
 It’s pretty easy really, but there are a few legal requirements and bits of legal jargon to follow.
 We would recommend instructing a will writer or solicitor to guide you through the process and you can find an independent solicitor by visiting the Law Society website here: http://solicitors.lawsociety.org.uk/

-If you have already made your will, you can still leave a gift in your will by making what is known as a codicil, which is simply a document that makes amendment to your will.
+If you have already made your Will, you can still leave a gift by making what is known as a codicil, which is simply a document that makes an amendment to your Will.
 You can find out more below.

-You can leave any gift you choose to MedEquip4Kids whether a certain amount or percentage of your estate (known as a residuary gift).
-The advantage of leaving a residuary gift is that it will decrease in the unlikely event your estate should shrink or increase if your gift should grow, it will also ensure that the gift keeps in line with inflation so the gift the charity receives is of the same value as the day you make your will.
+You can leave any gift you choose to MedEquip4Kids, whether a certain amount or a percentage of your estate (known as a residuary gift).
+The advantage of leaving a residuary gift is that it will decrease in the unlikely event your estate should shrink or increase if your gift should grow.
+It will also ensure that the gift keeps in line with inflation so the gift the charity receives is of the same value as the day you make your Will.
 The percentage doesn’t have to be a big figure, even a half percentage or less can make a huge difference.